Privacy Policy

 We know your privacy is important to you.
 We have processes in place to ensure that when you contact us or use our services in any way, we meet our obligations to you under the Privacy Act (2020) and the Health Information Privacy Code (2020).
 Your information can only be accessed by authorised staff and is protected against unauthorised use, modification, access, or disclosure.

-All of our staff and volunteers have signed a confidentiality agreement.
+All of our staff, students and volunteers have signed a confidentiality agreement.

-When you call or text us we want you to understand how we manage your information.
+When you engage in accessing our services we want you to understand how we manage your information.

 How we collect and use your information

-We usually collect personal information directly from you when you contact us via phone, text, or by completing a feedback form on our website.
+We usually collect personal information directly from you when you contact us, this could be in person, via phone, text, email, or by completing a feedback form on our website.
 This may include your name, gender, ethnicity, contact details, and information about the issue you tell us about.

-We sometimes collect or receive information from a third party such as emergency services, for example from a member of your family/whanau or from someone who is looking after you.
+We sometimes collect or receive information from a third party such as emergency services, or referring agencies.
+For example from a member of your family/whanau or from a service or someone who is looking after you.
 If someone contacts us on behalf of another person, we also collect the name and contact details of the person contacting us.

 We collect and use your information to make safe and sound decisions, enabling us to provide you with the most effective services possible.
 This includes providing you with information about other services, and with your agreement, may include connecting with other services.